History of the Boston Red Sox: 1975

 The Red Sox lost game 7 even though they had an early 3–0 lead on a RBI single by Carl Yastrzemski.
 Starting pitcher Bill Lee threw a slow looping curve which he called a "Leephus pitch" or "space ball" to Reds first baseman Tony Pérez who hit the ball over the Green Monster and across the street.
 The Reds scored the winning run in the 9th inning.
 Carlton Fisk said famously about the 1975 World Series, "We won that thing 3 games to 4."

 1976

 After the 1975 World Series, the Red Sox were in a financial dilemma.
 The Red Sox had to sign prospective free agents Lynn, Carlton Fisk, and Rick Burleson.
-The Red Sox were explaining that they couldn't afford Lynn, Burleson, and Fisk.
+The Red Sox were explaining that they could not afford Lynn, Burleson, and Fisk.
 To make matters worse, the Red Sox were about to buy Rollie Fingers and Joe Rudi from the Oakland A's.
 Many fans wondered how Boston could afford to sign Fingers and Rudi if they did not have the money to sign the three players that led them to the 1975 World Series.
 However, commissioner Bowie Kuhn stepped in and vetoed the deal, thus allowing Boston to re-sign Lynn, Fisk, and Burleson.
 Thanks to this distraction, the Red Sox won 83 games in 1976, finishing in third place.